Virtual vs Synchronized Editing (Instrument Editor)

 When you use Midi Quest, you actually have two different blocks of memory for each of your MIDI devices.
 There is the memory within the instrument itself.
 There is also the memory used in Midi Quest to hold SysEx for that instrument.
-Sometimes these are the identical - when you load a Set from the instrument - you now have the SysEx in the instrument and a copy of the SysEx in Midi Quest.
-Sometimes the memory blocks are entirely different - when you load a Set file from your computer's hard drive into Midi Quest - where the SysEx in your instrument may be completely different from the SysEx in Midi Quest.
+Sometimes these are the identical - when you load all of the SysEx from the instrument - you now have the SysEx in the instrument and a copy of the SysEx in Midi Quest.
+Sometimes the memory blocks are entirely different - when you load Instrument SysEx from your computer's hard drive into Midi Quest - where the SysEx in your instrument may be completely different from the SysEx in Midi Quest.

 This is referred to as "virtual editing" because the SysEx held in Midi Quest doesn't necessarily represent the SysEx currently stored in your instrument.
 Why would you want a program to work this way?
 Easy.
 It allows you to create new banks using randomization without disturbing the current contents of your instrument.
-It allow you to open 3, 4, or more different Sets and choose patches from each in order to create an entirely new Set without disturbing your instrument.
+It allow you to open different Sets and choose patches from each in order to create an entirely new Set without disturbing the SysEx in your instrument.
 You don't even need to be connected to your instrument to do important organizational work with your SysEx.

 This mode allows you to do all of the editing you want

 However, there are times when it makes sense for Midi Quest to act as though it is a view into your instrument's memory.

 What is Synchronized editing mode?

 Synchronized editing mode is a special mode that an Instrument Editor can enter (on a per Instrument basis).
 When Midi Quest is "synchronized" with an instrument, the state of the SysEx, as viewed in Midi Quest, is considered to be the same as in the instrument.
 So, Midi Quest essentially gives you a direct view into your instrument's memory.